 Call Our Skilled Accident Attorneys at Baumgartner Law Firm

 The Houston auto accident attorneys at Baumgartner Law Firm have a successful history in maximizing compensation for families who have suffered severe injuries and finding justice for losing a loved one.

-We offer free, no-obligation consultations for personal injury and wrongful death accidents that happened in Texas.
+We offer free, no-obligation consultations for personal injury and wrongful death accidents in Houston, Texas.
 We only take cases on a contingency fee basis, which means we don’t get paid unless you do.